petter-holmberg/eop-parser/README.md

 object, and the tree can be pruned of redundant nodes.

-For simplicity, no expansion of template instantiations is performed if the parsers encounters a name that would correspond to a prior template definition.
+For simplicity, no expansion of template instantiations is performed if the parsers encounter a name that would correspond to a prior template definition.
 A complete parser for the language would need to handle this case.
 Comments are also not parsed.
 They can be removed in a pre-parsing phase.